 The fall of a sleeve reveals a stigma;

-Here a vein that once coursed with life
+Here a vein that once coursed with creativity

 Now mars the thin white arm and…